 Worst best man ever?
 The internet seems to think so.
 One bride recently reached out to Slate's advice column about a less-than-ideal situation that occurred on her wedding day.
 In the "Dear Prudence" letter, she went on to explain how her husband's best man completely upstaged them.
-On their own wedding day.
-In the middle of the ceremony, no less.
+On their own wedding day and in the middle of the ceremony, no less.

 Prudence wrote back with the whole "don't let this ruin your friendship" shebang: